 Check your enrolments

 It's important to manage your enrolments so that you secure your subjects ahead of time.
 Some classes fill up faster than others!
-If you visit the Student Portal > Manage your Enrolment, you can view the subjects you are currently enrolled in.
+If you visit the Student Portal and click on the 'My Study' tile, you can view the subjects you are currently enrolled in.
 It's also worth visiting the re-enrolment page on the website, where you can find key enrolment dates, guidance and even a video tutorial to help you through the enrolment process.

 Answers to your most frequently asked questions.